oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/debugging.md

 ## Check the docs

 Common issues that have corresponding documentation include:
-- When a Domain YAML file is deployed and no introspector or WebLogic Server pods start, plus the operator log contains no mention of the domain, then check to make sure that the Domain's namespace has been set up to be monitored by an operator.
+- When a Domain or Cluster YAML file is deployed and no introspector or WebLogic Server pods start, plus the operator log contains no mention of the domain, then check to make sure that the Domain's namespace has been set up to be monitored by an operator.
   See the operator [Namespace management]({{<relref "/managing-operators/namespace-management.md">}})